 Server Implementations

-Capsule implements Delegated Content Access (DCA) — a two-role delegation model.
-The Publisher encrypts content and seals keys.
-The Issuer verifies access and unseals keys.
+Capsule implements Delegated Content Access (DCA) -- a two-role delegation model.
+The Publisher encrypts content and wraps keys.
+The Issuer verifies access and unwraps keys.
 The @sesamy/capsule-server package provides both roles.

 Quick Start